hemansutanty/AirFare/README.md

 #AirFare

-This is simple Flight Ticket Management system which is built based on Java RMI.
+A simple Flight ticket Management system built using Java Remote Method Invocation concept where there is a server which is handling all the transactions and database management while the client systems are used to call the functions of the server..
 The GUI is built using Java Swing.